Corporal punishment in schools: Prevalence

-Corporal punishment used to be prevalent in schools in many parts of the world, but in recent decades it has been outlawed in 128 countries including all of Europe, most of South America, as well as in Canada, Japan, South Africa, New Zealand and several other countries.
+Corporal punishment used to be prevalent in schools in many parts of the world, but in recent decades it has been outlawed in 128 countries including all of Europe and most of South America, as well as in Canada, Japan, South Africa, New Zealand and several other countries.
 It remains commonplace in a number of countries in Africa, Southeast Asia, and the Middle East (see list of countries, below).

 While most U.S. states have outlawed corporal punishment in state schools, it continues to be allowed mostly in the Southern states.
 According to the United States Department of Education, more than 216,000 students were subjected to corporal punishment during the 2008–09 school year.

 Britain itself outlawed the practice in 1987 for state schools and more recently, in 1998, for all private schools.

 In most of continental Europe, school corporal punishment has been banned for several decades or longer, depending on the country (see the list of countries below).

 From the 1917 Russian revolution onwards, corporal punishment was outlawed in the Soviet Union, because it was deemed contrary to communist ideology.
 Communists in other countries such as Britain took the lead in campaigning against school corporal punishment, which they viewed as a symptom of the decadence of capitalist education systems.
 In the 1960s, Soviet visitors to western schools expressed shock at the canings witnessed there.
 Other communist regimes followed suit: for instance, corporal punishment was "unknown" by students in North Korea in 2007.
 In mainland China, corporal punishment in schools was outlawed in 1986, although the practice remains common, especially in rural areas.

 Many schools in Singapore and Malaysia use caning for boys as a routine official punishment for misconduct, as also some African countries.
 In some Middle Eastern countries whipping is used.
 (See list of countries, below.)

 In many countries, like Thailand, where the corporal punishment of students is technically illegal, it remains widespread and accepted in practice (for both boys and girls).